-Our ability to generate revenue from sales of any of our approved product candidates, which we do not expect will occur for at least the next several years, if ever, will depend heavily on the successful identification, development, regulatory approval and eventual commercialization of any product candidates, which may never occur.
-We have never generated revenue from sales of any products, and we may never be able to develop, obtain regulatory approval for or commercialize a marketable product.
-We are in preclinical development and all of our product candidates will require significant clinical development; management of preclinical, clinical and manufacturing activities; regulatory approval in multiple jurisdictions; establishing manufacturing supply, including commercial manufacturing supply; and require us to build a commercial organization and make substantial investment and significant marketing efforts before we generate any revenue from product sales.
-We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
+Our ability to generate revenue from sales of any of our product candidates, which we do not expect to occur for at least the next several years, if ever, will depend heavily on the timely and successful identification, development, regulatory approval, and eventual commercialization of any such product candidates, which may never occur.
+To date, we have not generated revenue from sales of any products, and we may never be able to develop, obtain regulatory approval for, or commercialize a marketable product.
+All of our current product candidates are in preclinical development, and, before we generate any revenue from product sales, will require that we manage preclinical, clinical, and manufacturing activities, undertake significant clinical development, obtain regulatory approval in multiple jurisdictions, establish manufacturing supply, including commercial manufacturing supply, and build a commercial organization, which will require a substantial investment and significant marketing efforts.
+We may never receive regulatory approval for any of our product candidates, which would prevent us from marketing or promoting any of our product candidates.

-The successful development of our product candidates will depend on several factors, including the following:
+The successful development of our product candidates will depend on numerous factors, including the following:

-- successful and timely completion of preclinical studies and clinical trials for which the FDA, or any comparable foreign regulatory authority, agree with the design, endpoints, or implementation; - sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - receiving regulatory approvals or authorizations for conducting future clinical trials; - initiation and successful patient enrollment in, and completion of, clinical trials on a timely basis; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate is safe and efficacious as a treatment for our targeted indications or, in the case of an applicable product candidate which is regulated as a biological product, that the applicable product has suitable purity and is safe and potent for our targeted indications; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate's risk-benefit ratio for its proposed indication is acceptable; - timely receipt of marketing approvals for our product candidates from applicable regulatory authorities; - addressing any potential interruptions or delays resulting from factors related to the COVID-19 pandemic; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; and - establishing, scaling up and scaling out, either alone or with third-party manufacturers, manufacturing capabilities of clinical supply for our clinical trials and commercial manufacturing (including licensure), if any of our product candidates are approved.
+- our successful and timely completion of preclinical studies and clinical trials for which the FDA and any comparable foreign regulatory authorities agree with the design, endpoints, and implementation; - the sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - our receipt of regulatory approvals or authorizations to conduct future clinical trials; - our ability to timely and successfully initiate, enroll patients in, and complete clinical trials; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate is safe and efficacious, has suitable purity, and is potent as a treatment for our targeted indications; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate's risk-benefit ratio for its proposed indication is acceptable; - the timely receipt of marketing approvals for our product candidates from applicable regulatory authorities; - our ability to address any potential interruptions or delays resulting from factors related to the ongoing COVID-19 pandemic; - the extent of any required post-marketing approval commitments to applicable regulatory authorities, including the conduct of any post-marketing approval clinical studies, and our ability to comply with any such commitments; and - our ability to establish, scale up, and scale out, either alone or with third-party manufacturers, manufacturing capabilities for clinical supply of our product candidates for our clinical trials and, if any of our product candidates are approved, commercial supply (including licensure) of such product candidates.